OrienteerBAP/Orienteer-Guidebook/viewing_the_uml_of_the_data_model.md

 ---
- This part will help you view the UML of your data model in Orienteer.
+ This part will help you to view the UML of your data model in Orienteer.

 ---